TZstatsADS/fall2017-project1-duanshiqi/output/README.md

 The output directory contains analysis output, processed datasets, logs, or other processed things.

-The html and PDF version for the project are displayed.
+All the coding works for the project are in “Project1.Rmd”.
+The html version for the project is also displayed.